Pontifical Academy of Arcadia: Anti-Arcadian Reaction

 A violent anti-Arcadian reaction soon developed, and, starting from the early 19th century, Arcadianism began to be regarded as a late and unconvincing expression of the ancien régime.
+Severe critics included Giuseppe Baretti, who was fiercely opposed to what he considered the emptiness and fundamentally frivolous quality of the compositions of the Arcadians, while Luigi Settembrini saw the movement as a Jesuitical attempt to reduce the Italian intelligentsia to childish decadence.

 After the end of the French Revolution, the Academy strove to renew itself in accord with the spirit of the times, without sacrificing its traditional system of sylvan associations and pastoral names.
 The Academy no longer represented a literary school, but a general interest in the classics and figures like Dante came to be greatly honoured by its members.
 Furthermore, the Academy's field of endeavour was enlarged to include many branches of study, including history and archaeology.
 The new Arcadian revival was marked by the foundation (1819) of the Giornale Arcadico.
 In 1925 the Academy was renamed to become the Arcadia – Accademia Letteraria Italiana, a historical institute.
+Arcadia has demonstrated its resilience and its independent stance, not least during the Fascist era, when alone of the Italian academies, it refused to remove Croce's name from its register of fellows.
+In its modern guise as promoter of literary criticism, its conservative programme shows every sign of outliving the theories of postwar criticism, and currently the Academy has long waiting lists for its keenly contested membership.

 Legacy

-The Accademia degli Arcadi counted among its members some of the principal literary men and women of the time, including Carlo Alessandro Guidi, Petronilla Paolini Massimi, Benedetto Menzini, librettist Pietro Metastasio, Francesco Redi Paolo Rolli, and linguist Clotilde Tambroni, among others.
+The Accademia degli Arcadi counted among its members some of the principal literary men and women of the time, including scholars Francesco Redi, Ludovico Antonio Muratori, Scipione Maffei and Giambattista Vico, librettists Apostolo Zeno, Pietro Metastasio and Paolo Rolli, and linguist Clotilde Tambroni, among others.
+Some of the leading Italian poets of the eighteenth century, including Giuseppe Parini, Carlo Goldoni and Vittorio Alfieri, were co-opted as members, despite their differences from Arcadian poetic tradition.

 The famous composer George Frideric Handel is known to have often attended the meetings and symposia of the Arcadians when studying in Italy, under the patronage of Ruspoli, a leading member of the Academy.
-There is an interesting account of the Academy's history and program in Goethe's 'Italian Journey'.
+Goethe, was welcomed as a member of the Arcadian Academy in 1786.
+There is an interesting account of the Academy's history and program in his 'Italian Journey'.

 The archives of the academy are currently housed in the Biblioteca Angelica, next to the church of Sant'Agostino in Rome.
 The paintings are housed in the Palazzo Braschi.

-Atti e memorie dell'Accademia letteraria italiana was published by the academy.